alanfranz/rake-standalone/README.md

 Some of those are designed to cope with specific technologies, and work best with such.
 Others are or can be generic, but require a bit of effort in order to perform random tasks (e.g. launch some command with some parameters)

-In many situations what I would like would just be an "enhanced bash" - bash is sometimes just too fragile to perform some of the tasks which are needed during a build.
+In many situations what I would like would just be an "enhanced bash" - but bash is sometimes just too fragile to perform some of the tasks which are needed during a build.
+There're other shells around, for sure, but they're still suited to do something different.

 One day I found that [Rake](https://github.com/ruby/rake) is a good generic tool to perform random tasks - ruby's text manipulation capabilities make for a great make replacement tool.